castleXM/xm-labs-AWScloudwatch/README.md

 # Prerequisites

-* You must download and import the AWS Communication Plan titled **AWSCloudWatch.zip** in this repo
+* You must download and import the AWS Communication Plan titled **AWSCloudWatch.zip** into your xMatters instance.
+You can find the file in this repo
 * Slight familiarity with AWS